GMOD/generic-filehandle/README.md

     // operate on a remote file path const remote = new RemoteFile('http://somesite.com/file.txt')

-    // opterates on blob objects, handy for browsers const blobfile = new BlobFile(new Blob([some_existing_buffer], { type: "text/plain" }))
+    // operate on blob objects
+    const blobfile = new BlobFile(new Blob([some_existing_buffer], { type: "text/plain" }))

     // read slice of file, works on remote files with range request, pre-allocate buffer